Contents

 The most successful sellers often mix and match their fulfillment strategy depending on the product type, demand and competition.
 Not every product in your inventory has to be FBA.

 Amazon’s ‘Automate Pricing’ tool is free for sellers to use, but it has a number of serious limitations.
 The biggest issue is the speed, or lack of it!
 It takes 30 minutes to adjust your prices.
-In the world of repricing that’s snail speed.
+In the world of repricing, that’s snail speed.
 For example, repricer.com can reprice every 90 seconds!

 Why is repricing speed so important?
 It means your product will spend more time in the Buy Box.
-Over 82% of sales take place through the Buy Box, so if you’ll want your product to spend as much time as possible there!
+Over 82% of sales take place through the Buy Box, so if you want your product to spend as much time as possible there!

-Related article: What are the top features to look for in an Amazon repricer?
+Related article: What Are the Top Features to Look for in an Amazon Repricer?

 The common FBA Mistakes that sellers make

-FBA expert Phil Masiello (www.hounddogdigital.com) was also able to provide some excellent insight into some of the common errors he sees sellers making on a daily basis.
+FBA expert Phil Masiello was also able to provide some excellent insight into some of the common errors he sees sellers making on a daily basis.

 “There are three main pitfalls that I see FBA sellers make continually that affect their overall performance in the long term.

-Yes, you are selling on Amazon and yes it is their platform.
-But in the end, you want the customer to know who you, the seller are.
-Create your own products under your own brand.
-This is not a difficult achievement in this day and age.
+Yes, you are selling on Amazon, and yes, it is their platform.
+But in the end, you want the customer to know who you, the seller, are.

-Being a re-seller of other brands is not a long term profitable strategy unless you have a supply chain advantage.
-When you look at the big re-sellers on Amazon, they are all tied to a major distributor or wholesaler.
+Being a reseller of other brands is not a long-term profitable strategy unless you have a supply chain advantage.
+When you look at the big resellers on Amazon, they are all tied to a major distributor or wholesaler.

 Tuft & Needle

 I meet far too many sellers who are enamored with finding a great tool to help them.
 Most of these tools are just harvesting information that is already in your account.
 The best place to find relevant target search terms is in your advertising reports for example.
 Also, Amazon collects and reports your sales tax.
-Its built into your account.
+It’s built into your account.

 What sellers should be focused on is getting into the brand registry.
 This enables sellers to create a storefront that allows the use of video, images and expanded content to discuss what you are all about.
 The registry also provides the use of Enhanced Brand content product pages, similar to A+ pages on Vendor Central.
 Inclusion in the registry also enhances your campaign manager, providing more tools for advertising.